Lake Berryessa: History

+Monticello residents opposed the Solano Project but were unsuccessful.
 The main town in the valley, Monticello, was abandoned in order to construct the reservoir.
-This abandonment was chronicled by the photographers Dorothea Lange and Pirkle Jones in their work Death of a Valley, published in Aperture magazine in 1960.Some predicted the dam would be unsuccessful and the valley would never fill.
+By the time of the evacuations for the dam it had a population of about 250 with some scattered on the outskirts in the valley.
+Putah Creek was the town's life source, it provided them with close access to water for both crop and livestock raising.
+Residents abandoned their homes, the Monticello cemetery had to be relocated, and houses were destroyed.
+Monticello ranchers were evicted as equipment was auctioned away and the fertile land was flooded.
+This abandonment was chronicled by the photographers Dorothea Lange and Pirkle Jones in their work Death of a Valley, published in Aperture magazine in 1960.
+Some predicted the dam would be unsuccessful and the valley would never fill.
 Construction of Monticello Dam began in 1953, completed in 1958, and the reservoir filled by 1963, creating what at the time was the second-largest reservoir in California after Shasta Lake.
 The Monticello Dam with Lake Berryessa, Putah Diversion Dam with Lake Solano, and associated water distribution systems and lands are known collectively as the Solano Project, which is distinct from other water projects in California such as the Central Valley Project.

-Monticello residents opposed the government and the Solano Project but were unsuccessful.
-Residents abandoned their homes, the Monticello cemetery had to be relocated, and houses were destroyed.
-Monticello ranchers were evicted as equipment was auctioned away and the fertile land destroyed and flooded.

-Monticello, a small farming town was founded by Ezra Peacock in 1867.
-By the time of the evacuations for the dam it had a population of about 250 with some scattered on the outskirts in the valley.
-Putah Creek was the town's life source, it provided them with close access to water for both crop and livestock raising.

 A few years after the completion of the dam, Governor Edmund G. Brown proposed a new project to build an even bigger dam and a larger lake.
 The "Greater Berryessa Project" was envisioned to be a much larger project; the 304-foot dam would be replaced with a 600-foot dam that would be capable of holding ten times the amount of water, expanding the lake to three times the current size, flooding productive farmland.
 The project's primary purpose was storage of northern water for use in parts of southern California.